julian-george/comet-tour/README.md

 ## Summary

 This is a small static webapp made for @chenmasterandrew and I's final astronomy project.
 It's a rudimentary comet simulation made with THREE.js, and more specifically three-fiber and three-drei.
-We imported a model of a real comet nucleus (Comet 67P, photographed by the Rosetta spacecraft) and simulated its trails and its orbit accordingly
+We imported a model of a real comet nucleus (Comet 67P, photographed by the Rosetta spacecraft) and simulated its trails and its orbit accordingly.

 ## Running locally